 From here, you can either use the blue ‘New statement’ button (top right) or click on the ‘Expand’ button and use the ‘Import statement’ option instead:

 On the “Upload statement” screen, make sure the correct bank account is selected and then click ‘Choose a file’ to find the statement file on your computer, then select ‘Upload CSV’:

-In order to match the transactions, we need your .CSV bank statement to have a date, reference, paid in and paid out (either in one field or separate), and a balance fields.
+In order to match the transactions, we need your .CSV bank statement to have a date, reference, paid in and paid out (either in one field or separate), and balance fields.